squid-cache/squid-cache.github.io/Features/QualityOfService.rst

  {i} The 0xNN values here are set according to your system policy.
 They may differ from those shown.

+ {i} '''qos_flows''' has been created as final polish from 3.1.0.4.

 Responses found as a HIT in the local cache
 {{{
-zph_tos_local 0x30
+qos_flows local-hit=0x30
 }}}

-Responses found as a HIT on peer (sibling only) caches.
+Responses found as a HIT on sibling peer.
 {{{
-zph_tos_peer 0x31
-zph_tos_parent off
+qos_flows sibling-hit=0x31
 }}}

-Responses found as a HIT on peer (sibling AND parent) caches.
+Responses found as a HIT on parent peer.

 {{{
-zph_tos_peer 0x31
-# zph_tos_parent on
+qos_flows parent-hit=0x32
 }}}

-Use the same ToS settings received by Squid from the remote server, on the client connection.
+'''preserve-miss''' locates and passes the same TOS settings received by Squid from the remote server, on the client connection.
- /!\ requires kernel patching.
+ /!\ requires Linux with kernel patching.

+On non-Linux or unpatched Linux the miss TOS is always zero.
+The capability may be disabled if desired.
 {{{
-zph_preserve_miss_tos on
+qos_flows disable-preserve-miss
 }}}